 Mithraism was a mystery religion that flourished throughout the Roman Empire, especially among soldiers, in the second through fourth centuries CE.
 It centered on the Persian god Mithras, who is shown slaying a bull in many surviving reliefs.

-Mithraism is a Roman mystery religion that flourished in the 2nd and 3rd centuries CE.
-Much is still unknown about this secretive sect, but scholars have generally been able to determine that it involved the worship of the ancient Persian god Mithras in caves, a communal meal and initiation through seven stages of an astrologically-themed hierarchy.
+Mithraism is a Roman mystery religion that flourished in the 2nd through 4th centuries CE.
+Much is still unknown about this secretive sect, but it involved the worship of the Persian god Mithras in caves, a communal meal, and initiation through seven stages of an astrologically-themed hierarchy.

 Evidence and Sources

 Mithraism is known almost entirely from physical artifacts and dedicatory inscriptions.
 In total, over 400 archaeological find-spots related to Mithraism have been uncovered, along with about 1,000 dedicatory inscriptions and 1,150 pieces of sculpture.

 There are very few contemporary written sources, and most of those that survive are outsider perspectives.
 References to Mithraism can be found in the following texts: